imamfzn/agatha/README.md

 # API Spec / Documentation

 Let's look api documentation at https://agatha0.herokuapp.com/docs.
 That documentation is deployed on Heroku free tier.
 So at the first time you entering that web / endpoint, it will be really slow.
-If u got timeout, just refresh / retry again your request :).
+If u got timeout, just refresh / retry again your request.

+If you want to try using admin / user role credentials, just ask me and please use it wisely :).

 # How-To
 Below is how to spin up all services in our local environment.
 It's recomended to spin up using docker-compose.